mmccroskey/MistLegacy/README.md

 `CKRecord` is intended to be used directly, and cannot be subclassed.
 This means that you're forced to interact with every `CKRecord` instance using tons of raw Strings (for property name and `recordType` values) and to write tons of repetitive code to ensure that a certain property's value is of the type you expect, among other disadvantages.

 By contrast, `Record` is an abstract class and therefore must be subclassed to be used.
-Every `Record` subclass follows a few simple conventions, and by following these conventions, you get all the advantages you would get with a traditional Swift class.
-Every `Record` subclass must do all of the following:
+Every `Record` subclass follows a couple of simple conventions, and by following these conventions, you get all the advantages you would get with a traditional Swift class.
+Every `Record` subclass must:

 1. Implement an `init` function that calls `Record`'s `init(recordTypeName:String)` function, and passes in the name of the Record Type from your CloudKit Container that this subclass represents
-2. Implement all "raw" properties as computed properties, calling `propertyValue(forKey:String)` within the property's `get` pseudo-function and `setPropertyValue(RecordValue?, forKey:String)` within its `set` pseudo-function
+2. Implement all "raw" properties, relationships, and related Assets as computed properties, calling `Record`s respective backing functions within each property's `get` & `set` pseudo-functions
-3. Implement all relationships as computed properties, calling `relatedRecord(forKey:String)` within the property's `get` pseudo-function and `setRelatedRecord(Record?, forKey:String)` within its `set` pseudo-function
-4. Implement all assets as computed properties of type `Asset`, calling `asset(forKey:String)` within the property's `get` pseudo-function and `setAsset(Asset?, forKey:String)` within its `set` pseudo-function

 Here's the rationale for each of these rules.